Lightning-AI/LitServe/README.md

 Self-hosting is ideal for hackers, students, and DIY developers while fully managed hosting is ideal for enterprise developers needing easy autoscaling, security, release management, and 99.995% uptime and observability.

+*Note:* Lightning offers a generous free tier for developers.

 To host on [Lightning AI](https://lightning.ai/deploy), simply run the command, login and choose the cloud of your choice.
 ```bash
 lightning serve server.py